Westerner (horse)

 In 2005, Westerner won the most important race of his career, the Ascot Gold Cup at York Racecourse in England.
 He went on to finish second to Hurricane Run in the October 2005 Prix de l'Arc de Triomphe at Longchamp Racecourse, and in December finished fifth in the final race of his career, the Hong Kong Vase at Shatin Racecourse.

 Retired to stud duty for the 2006 season, Westerner stands at Castle Hyde Stud in Ireland as a National Hunt sire.
 In August 2009, his son, Times Square, gave him his first winner with a victory at La Teste-de-Buch.

+Westerner was retired from stud duties in January 2025.